-I’ve got to give most of the credit for these spider web wreaths to my 7-year-old.
+I’ve got to give most of the credit for these Halloween wreaths to my 7-year-old.
+She’s got some great ideas.

 I had a much different wreath in mind and only got as far as the first step before she took over and made the perfect spider web wreath.